 Please visit the Office of Strategic Alliances and Technology Transfer [website] for the most recent information about working with industrial sponsors.

 Semiconductor Research Corporation (http://www.src.org) issues competitive RFPs several times a year, which usually start with a request for white papers.
 Requests for full proposals are issued after SRC reviews the white papers.
 Recently SRC has adopted new terms in its contracts that all faculty who are considering applying for SRC funding should be aware of, especially if they or their post-docs/students have entrepreneurial interests.
-A summary of those issues are in this document [DOCX], which is also shown below.
+A summary of those issues are in this document [DOCX] - (July 2023), the text of which is shown below.
 Prior to submission of proposals, all PIs will need to acknowledge these terms in writing.

 The text below is a form template:

 SRC Guidance to Faculty Considering Applying for SRC Funding